dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 Fairly uniformly distributed with a bit fewer players as the number of games played (GP) goes up.

-Defining a starter as a goalie who plays 35+ regular season games in an 82 game regular season, we can see 39 such starters, more than 31, the number of NHL teams.
-There are some teams with 2 starters as defined 35+.
+Defining a starter as a goalie who plays 35+ regular season games in an 82 game regular season, we can see 39 such starters, more than the number of NHL teams, 31.
+There are some teams with 2 starters.
 Are they duplicates or shared starters?
 ```r
 goalies %>%
   filter(GP >= 35) %>%